Christian nationalists: Wanting to put God into US government

 Will DeSantis be new torch bearer?

-One person who might be able to repackage the Christian nationalist message with broader appeal is the right-wing governor Ron DeSantis of Florida.
+One person who might be able to repackage the Christian nationalist message with broader appeal is the right-wing governor of Florida, Ron DeSantis.

 DeSantis appears to be considering such an approach in a possible run for the presidency.